 - (4) Categorical Pretreatment Standards.
-Within six months after the promulgation of a national categorical Pretreatment Standard, the industrial discharge permit of users subject to such standards shall be revised to require compliance by the prescribed compliance date.
-In addition, any industrial user with an existing industrial discharge permit shall submit to the city manager within 180 days after the promulgation of an applicable national categorical pretreatment standard a baseline report and any information required by 40 CFR Section 403.12 and by section (E)(2) of the industrial discharge permit application. - (5) Permit conditions.
-Industrial discharge permits and significant industrial user permittees shall be subject to all the provisions of this chapter and all other applicable city laws, user charges and fees.
+Within six months after the promulgation of a national categorical pretreatment standard, the industrial discharge permit of users subject to such standards shall be revised to require compliance by the prescribed compliance date.
+In addition, any industrial user with an existing industrial discharge permit shall submit to the City Manager within 180 days after the promulgation of an applicable national categorical pretreatment standard a baseline report and any information required by 40 CFR Section 403.12 and by section (E)(2) of the industrial discharge permit application. - (5) Permit conditions.
+Industrial discharge permits and significant industrial user permittees shall be subject to all the provisions of this chapter and all other applicable City laws, user charges and fees.
 Permits shall contain, but shall not be limited to, the following requirements or conditions: - a.
 Unit charge or schedule of industrial user charges and fees for the wastewater to be discharged to the WWTW; - b.
-Notice of the general and specific prohibitions required under sections 38-49 and 38-65 (i) of this chapter: - c.
+Notice of the general and specific prohibitions required under sections 38-49 and 38-65 (j) of this chapter; - c.
 Prohibitions on discharge of any specific materials; - d.
-Notice of applicable national categorical standards; Pretreatment Standards: - e.
+Notice of applicable national categorical standards; Pretreatment Standards; - e.
 Limits equal to or more stringent than the specific pollutant limitations as established pursuant to section 38-65(j) concerning average and maximum wastewater constituents, and on characteristics of either the individual industrial process wastes or combined industrial wastewater discharge; - f.
-Limits on average and maximum rate and time of discharge, or requirements for flow regulations and equalization;

-g.
-Monitoring facilities as described in subsection (d) of this section:
+Limits on average and maximum rate and time of discharge, or requirements for flow regulations and equalization; - g.
+Monitoring facilities as described in subsection (d) of this section; - h.
+Monitoring programs, which may include sampling locations, frequency of sampling, number, types and standards for tests, and reporting schedules; - i.
+Installation, maintenance, and cleaning of any pretreatment technology necessary to achieve compliance with the requirements of this article, including filtration, chemical treatment, grease, oil and sand traps, and other necessary equipment; - j.
+Compliance schedules and any periodic progress or compliance reports required by this article or by Federal Pretreatment Regulations, including 40 CFR Section 403.12;